$\mathcal{P}$, $\mathcal{T}$-violating axion-mediated interactions in RaOH molecule: Results and discussion

 The molecular orbitals were obtained in DIRAC19 software package using self-consistent field (SCF) level.
 To describe the heavy Radium atom we used a 10-valence electron basis set adapted to GRECP developed by the Quantum Physics and Chemistry Department of PNPI \cite{QCPNPI:Basis}.
 We have used the equivalent bases adapted to this potential previously used in \cite{ourRaOH}.

-The functions $f_{nlj}$ and $g_{nlj}$ used to describe the equivalent bases functions are represented as a set of values on the uneven grid of $r_i$ starting with $r_1=7.04\cdot 10^{-6}{\rm a.u.}$ to .
-Inside the nucleus region $r < r_1$ the following ansatz is used,
+The functions $f_{nlj}$ and $g_{nlj}$ used to describe the equivalent bases functions are represented as a set of values on the uneven grid of $r_i$ starting with $r_1=7.04\cdot 10^{-6}{\rm a.u.}$ to $150 {\rm a.u.}$ Inside the nucleus region $r < r_1$ the following ansatz is used:

-This is important for the accurate description of the short-range electron-nucleons interactions.
-However, in our case, because of the significant long-range contribution, this region contribution is negligible.
-This is in a sharp contrast with eN-SPS interaction.
+This six terms correspond to a special anzats to represent a wave function in the core region.
+This choice of anzatz was made before in the works on the one-center restoration technique \cite{titov2003accuracy} and used in the preceding work with same equivalent basis sets for Radium atom \cite{ourRaOH}.
+This is important for an accurate description of the short-range electron-nucleon interactions.
+However, in our case, because of the significant long-range contribution, this region contribution is negligible when $m_a\ll 1{\rm MeV}$.
+This is in sharp contrast to the eN-SPS interaction.